shivaninja/Raspberry-Pi-Automatic-Dustbin/README.md

 # Raspberry-Pi-Automatic-Dustbin.

-This project is of automatic dustbin sensor that Responds to Proximity and automatically opens the Lid of the dustbin.
+This project is of automatic dustbin.

+This Project uses automatic sensor that Responds to Proximity and automatically opens the Lid of the dustbin.

 It Uses multiple hardware and software to accomplish the task.